 Short-term disability insurance may be especially useful if you don’t have a second earner in your household or lack a rainy-day fund.
 But the more existential threat to your household’s financial well-being likely comes from a long-term loss of income.
 Accordingly, our subsequent discussion focuses on private long-term disability policies.

-DI is particularly important for doctors because they spend a relatively large amount of time and money (not to mention blood, sweat, and tears) on becoming medical professionals.
+DI is particularly important for doctors (and other highly educated professionals) because they spend a relatively large amount of time and money (not to mention blood, sweat, and tears) on becoming medical professionals.
 Many doctors also end up with very significant amounts of debt that can only be paid back with reasonably high earnings.
 Suffering a debilitating injury or disease that precludes you from those earnings can be financially and emotionally devastating.
 DI helps to protect the very significant investment you’ve already made in yourself and your career.

 As your income increases, you typically don’t cancel one DI policy and replace it with another.
 Rather, you can: (1) purchase a rider, in advance, on your original policy that allows you to increase coverage (known as a guaranteed purchase option or future purchase option), or (2) add a new policy to cover the increase in coverage.
 The new policy layers on top of the existing one.
 Over a career a doctor may accrue several policy layers, each incrementally increasing her coverage.
 Ideally, once approved by an insurer, you shouldn’t need to undergo medical testing again for additional layers from that insurer.
 You should only need to prove that your income has increased.
 Look for language in the policy that guarantees this.

 Choosing a Level premium option means your premium remains constant throughout the policy’s life.
 In contrast, the Increasing Rate option gives you a policy whose premiums are initially relatively low but increase each year.